-Taken together, considering multiple sizes of the reference population $|\sZ|$ and values of $\gamma$, we find LiRA to outperform RMIA when a sufficient amount of reference models is available, especially in the low-$\mathrm{FPR}$ regime.
-We therefore adopt LiRA as the primary attack throughout this work.
+Taking these three sets of results together, we find LiRA to outperform RMIA when a sufficiently large number of reference models is available, especially in the low-$\fpr$ regime.
+Since our aim is to study the strongest attacks, we adopt LiRA as the primary attack throughout our experiments.